solid/solidproject.org/pages/faqs.md

 You can upload a document using the the Solid Data Browser by navigating to the container you want to upload the file to.
 If you navigate to your public container (e.g. https://YOUR-USERNAME.solid.community/public) you might see something like this:

 By dropping documents onto the green plus-icon it will attempt to upload that file.
 If successful, you should see a new entry in the list of resources.

+## How do you add a contact?
+If you want to do this using the Solid Data Browser (this is what will happen if you try to access your WebID) you can do this by using the tools Solid provides when you access your WebID.

+When you are at your WebID, you can hover your name and see a set of tools.
+Amongst these are the Contact Pane, which is selected in the image below.

+In this pane you can edit your contacts in the bottom section.
+If you don’t have any contacts from before, you’ll see a something like this:

+To add a contact you’ll have to drag the the URL of the WebID onto the target-icon.
+You can see an animation of how this in done in the blog post of Don Tai.
+(Note: We might want to create our own animation instead of linking to external resources we cannot necessarily trust.)

 ## How do I delete a document from my Pod?
 To delete a document using the Solid Data Browser you need to navigate to the container the resource resides in (e.g. the container of https://megoth.solid.community/public/test.txt is https://megoth.solid.community/public/).
 Open the resource you want to delete, and look at the tools.
 Then choose the Internals pane: